FMCRC-Assets & Hope Co-Founder, NMCRC

 After a battle with a major illness, Al Piña decided to use his successful Fortune 25 corporate skills, as well as his military service experience, that led to several business and military awards and medals, to give back to community and country.

 In 2005, in partnership with the Greenlining Institute, Al Piña took his efforts to Florida and founded the Florida Minority Community Reinvestment Coalition, which is Florida’s first state wide minority focused community economic development collaboration with over 105 participating minority community organizations.
-As Chairman of FMCRC, Al Piña is utilizing this position to advocate for increased community reinvestment for Florida minority communities.
-Al Pina led the negotiating team that was successful in the development of over $120 billion dollars of community reinvestment commitments to Florida’s minority and underserved communities by Regions, Wachovia/Wells Fargo, Bank of America, Chase and Fifth Third Bank.
+As Chairman of FMCRC, Al Piña utilized this position to advocate for increased community reinvestment for Florida minority communities.
+He led the negotiating team that was successful in the development of over $120 billion dollars of community reinvestment commitments to Florida’s minority and underserved communities by Regions, Wachovia/Wells Fargo, Bank of America, Chase and Fifth Third Bank.

 Seeing the importance of access to capital for minority communities towards reducing the rising racial wealth gap, Al Pina had a focus on access to capital for minority communities throughout the United States.
-Since 2005, Al Pina has assisted in the development and launching of over 16 minority focused community development funds, with over $6 billion dollars of capital.
+Since 2005, Al Piña assisted in the development and launching of over 16 minority focused community development funds, with over $6 billion dollars of capital.
 He also was a development team member of two national Hispanic investment funds with a combined investment capital of $310 million.
-In addition, Al Pina launched and led the efforts for Florida’s first ever minority focused affordable housing fund through a Tampa based CDFI.
+In addition, Al Piña launched and led the efforts for Florida’s first ever minority focused affordable housing fund through a Tampa-based CDFI.